 Transferable Skills- What You Take With You

-These are skills you acquired during your education, internships, or past experiences that you can bring to your future work positions.
-Common examples include: experience with specific computer programs, any management experience, proficiency in another language, or any in-demand skills.
+These are the skills you acquired during your education, internships, or past experiences that you will be able to use in your future work positions.
+Common examples include communication skills, problem-solving, or self-control.

 Skills You May Already Have